kevinolega/callcentertrainingtips/second.md

 If I fail, there is something wrong with my technique not with myself.

+Technique can be corrected by practicing.

 There are people who have done this (my goal) before and if they can do it I can do it too.

 God has blessed me with all that I have and the ability to get better every day.

-Nothing is instant everything in nature grow slowly.
+Nothing is instant and everything in nature grow slowly.

 There are no shortcuts.

-I will continue to get better until I reach my goal.
+I will continue to work on getting better until I reach my goal.

 Luck means preparation meeting opportunity.

+I will keep preparing myself so when the opportunity presents itself, I will be ready.

 I will give no excuse because an excuse is a lie that I tell myself justify why I did not get what I want.